HBCU-CBO Gulf Equity Consoritum

 The third guiding principle employs the use of the “Community-Based Participatory Research Model.”
 This model sets parameters to ensure that the overall project is community-driven and that community-members are substantively involved in the research undertaken.
 Much care will be taken to remain true to these principles to safeguard the integrity of the project.

-Most of all, we believe that by working with communities in this way – with academics respecting community input –communities can be strengthened.
+We believe that by working with communities in this way – with academics respecting community input –communities can be strengthened.

 Ultimately, communities will increase their voices and build their capacity to respond to issues that affect the health and well-being of their children and families.
 This project is designed with the aim of leaving each community better off than where they were at the start of the project.
 This means each community will have increased in their capacity to organize, advocate for solutions to the challenges they face concerning environmental health, economic prosperity and social justice issues.

-Gulf Coast Partner Community Based Organizations: Gulf Coast Partner Historically Black Colleges and Universities:
+Gulf Coast Partner Historically Black Colleges and Universities:

 • Alabama A & M University